DrRoss23/PHIBOT25159_PTO2503_B_Phillip-Botha_SDF_Portfolio_Piece/README.md

 You're not just building a resume site — you're building confidence, skills, and a real piece of your future portfolio.

 **You’ve got this.
 Let’s go! 🚀**

+---

+## 🎙️ My Presentation Script

+Below is the outline I followed when recording my 5–10 minute presentation for this project.
+It helped me explain my site, code, layout decisions, and what I’ve learned.

+### 🟢 1.
+Introduction (30 sec – 1 min)

+Hi, I’m Phillip-Rossouw Botha, and this is my resume website project built entirely using HTML and CSS.

+This project taught me how to take a Figma design and translate it into a clean, responsive, and pixel-perfect website using only frontend tools.

+One thing I’m especially proud of is how accurately I matched the layout, including the spacing, font sizes, and mobile responsiveness — without using any JavaScript or frameworks.

+### 🟢 2.
+Walkthrough of the Resume (2–3 min)

+#### 🧑‍💼 Profile & Summary

+The site starts with my name, a short summary, and a circular profile image.
+I wrote my summary to quickly describe who I am: a student developer and web-hosting tech who’s transitioning into frontend development.
+I structured this section in HTML using a `<header>` tag, with a container that uses Flexbox to position the text and image side-by-side on desktop and stacked on mobile.

+#### 📊 Proficiency Bars

+Next are the proficiency bars — I used a container div for each skill, then a nested div with a class to represent the fill percentage.
+The widths are controlled in CSS using percentage widths like 90%, 80%, etc., to match the Figma design exactly.

+#### 🏷️ Skills Tags

+For the skills section, I chose key tools I’ve worked with.
+I used a simple grid layout with `display: flex; flex-wrap: wrap` and styled each skill as a tag using padding, borders, and consistent font sizing.

+#### 🛠️ Projects

+I included a section that highlights some of the projects I’ve worked on.
+Each project card is structured using semantic HTML and styled with cards that have hover effects.
+One project I’m proud of is [insert short mention of project title here] — I made sure each card has a title, role, and relevant tech stack icons.

+#### 🎓 Education & 💼 Experience

+This section displays my education and work history.
+I followed the 2-column layout on desktop and a stacked layout on mobile.
+I styled the date and details using grid and ensured spacing matched the design.

+#### 🔗 Footer

+At the bottom, I have a clean footer with working links to my GitHub, LinkedIn, and email.
+Each icon or text link has a hover effect, and all are accessible and functional.

+### 🟢 3.
+Responsiveness Demo (30 sec)

+As you can see when I resize the browser, the layout adjusts seamlessly to mobile.
+I used media queries and mobile-first CSS to change font sizes, padding, and layout direction.
+For example, the header image and text stack vertically, the grid layouts collapse to single columns, and spacing is adjusted to fit smaller screens.

+The education section was the trickiest to make responsive — I used `grid-template-areas` and `minmax()` to control how the content reflows.

+### 🟢 4.
+Code Overview (2–3 min)

+#### 🔍 HTML Structure

+In my `index.html`, I kept things semantic and accessible.
+I used `<header>`, `<main>`, `<section>`, and `<footer>` to logically group the page content.
+I avoided unnecessary `div` nesting and kept my class names consistent and readable — like `.skills-grid` or `.project-card`.

+#### 🎨 CSS Organisation

+My CSS is organized into sections: I began with a reset, then global styles like fonts and colors, then specific sections.
+I used variables for color and font sizes to stay consistent with the Figma design.

+#### 💡 Layout Challenges

+One challenge was aligning the profile section image perfectly — I fixed this using `align-items: center` in Flexbox and careful margin tweaks.
+Another was spacing the skills and education sections, where I used Grid and `gap` properties to handle that cleanly.

+#### 🧠 Bonus Features

+Some added touches include hover effects on buttons and links, and smooth transitions using `transition: all 0.3s ease;`.

+### 🟢 5.
+Reflection (1 min)

+The most challenging part was getting the layout to match Figma exactly, especially across devices.
+But once I broke it into sections and used a mobile-first approach, it became easier to test each part on its own.

+I’m proud of how clean and responsive the final result is, and that I didn’t rely on any frameworks — just raw HTML and CSS.

+Next time, I’d love to explore adding JavaScript interactivity and maybe improving accessibility even more with ARIA labels.